lynnswap/PDVariableBlur/README.md

 # PDVariableBlur

-PDVariableBlur provides a variable blur effect for SwiftUI views on iOS and macOS.
+PDVariableBlur provides a variable blur effect for views on iOS and macOS.
+Use the `variableBlur` modifier in SwiftUI or `VariableBlurEffectView` directly in UIKit and AppKit.

 You can find a simple preview setup in `Sources/PDVariableBlur/Example.swift`.
 Open the **Examples** scheme in Xcode to view the preview.

 ## Usage

+### SwiftUI

 `variableBlur` can be used on any `View`: